 So here is the recipe for cherupayar thoran recipe Kerala style following this easy cherupayar thoran recipe without pressure cooker.

 Cherupayar Thoran Kerala Style Recipe Below

-- Green gram moong dal or cherupayar 1 Cup
+- 1 cup Green gram (whole green mung beans) green moong dal or cherupayar

 - Wash the green grams thoroughly and add them to a pan.
 Add the water.